lukso-network/docs/docs/guides/universal-receiver-delegate/set-default-implementation.md

 ## Step 1 - Imports, Constants and EOA

-For starters we need to get the _ABIs_ for the contracts that we will use and the _bytecode_ for the `LSP1UniversalReceiverDelegateUP`.
+For beginners we need to get the _ABIs_ of the contracts that we will use and the _bytecode_ of the `LSP1UniversalReceiverDelegateUP`.
 After that we need to store the address of our Universal Profile.
 Then we will initialize the EOA that we will further use.